 Nutrition and more...

 Nutritional knowledge and diet in Chinese medicine has a long history and includes the healing properties of many individual foods, herbal prescriptions, supplementation and injection therapies.
 Before a consultation, it is suggested to start keeping a food journal for a couple weeks.
 You’ll record what you eat and when.
 Also commenting on exercise, sleep, and your daily level of energy will inform me of how your life and food are affecting one another.
 Your Chinese nutritional education will not only be about how to eat healthy but what’s best to include and avoid to meet your specific healing goals.
 You'll get custom eating plans, with menus, food preparation, and places to find healthy food.
-You may ask specifically if you're interested in a weight loss, detoxification, fertility, nutritional deficiency or any other nutritional plans I may be offering.
+You may ask specifically for weight loss, detoxification, fertility, nutritional deficiency or any other nutritional plans I may be offering.

 INDIVIDUALIZED DIETARY RECOMMENDATIONS